DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 Now you should see that the terminal prompt changed, and that you are now inside the container!
 Check out which programs are installed with `pip list`, and get ready to start installing more stuff.

 ## Start developing your project
 From this point, I normally keep three terminal windows open: one running Jupyter inside the container, one running a bash shell to my local machine, one running a bash shell to the container.
 I edit the container's contents from the inside or by changing the folders that are mounted to the container (in this case, everything in `repo_root`).
+If you use VS Code, note that it has useful plugins for seeing currently available images and containers.

+As you start working, you'll figure out what new Python packages you need for your project.
+After you install them in the container, remember to occasionally export those dependencies to `requirements.txt`.
+Do so by running, from inside the container:

+`$ pip freeze > docker/requirements.txt`

+Thus the empty file that you created earlier will get replaced with a list of your dependencies.
+Occasionally shut down your container and rebuild the image with these new dependencies, and definitely do so in the end, to check that your image works.